Review and resubmit claims

 The following diagram shows how claims can be rejected by Stedi or the payer at different stages in the processing lifecycle and when to use each Claim Frequency Code.

-Use the following table to determine which Claim Frequency Code is right for your use case.
-These rules apply to professional, institutional, and dental claims for most payers except Medicare, which only accepts code 1 for resubmissions.
+The following guidance can help you determine which Claim Frequency Code is right for your use case.
+These rules apply to professional, institutional, and dental claims for most payers.

 | Scenario | How you'll know | Claim Frequency Code |